DebdawipayanMaiti/CS2201/README.md

 This repository contains my coursework and projects for CS2201, showcasing my progress and understanding of fundamental computer science concepts such as algorithms, data structures, and problem-solving using Python.

 ## 23MS217_CT1,CT2,CT3:
-Solution to our classtest problems.
+Solution to our classtest problems.(Solution is not correct always)
 ## 23MS217_endsem:
 Solution to endsem problems of Group-A.
 ## Set1 to Set8: